testcontainers/testcontainers-go/docs/quickstart/gotest.md

 The ideal use case is for integration or end to end tests.
 It helps you to spin up and manage the dependencies life cycle via Docker.

-This is way Docker has to be available for this library to work.
+Docker has to be available for this library to work.

 ## 1. Install